Iliasnolsson/Cluster/README.md

 > You stopped typing at the title "Testing Elements" in the readme.
 Can you continue

-Sure, sorry about that!
-Here's the complete `Testing Elements` section:

 ### Testing Elements

 To check if all elements of a cluster satisfy a given condition: